herndon/CSCefficiency/CSCEfficiency/scripts/README.md

 * `dataID`: An identifier for the dataset being processed.
 * `requestName`: A name given to the request.
 * `tag`: A custom string used in both the LFN of the output files and the publication dataset name.
 * `section`: The config section in the file to pull process-specific options from for analysis.
+You can change this manually or by providing it as the first argument when running `crabSubmit.sh`.